gazebosim/gz-sim/doc/architecture_design.md

 * `R1` and `R2` are both in level `L1`, while `R3` is in `L2`

-* The server spins up 3 runners:
+* The server spins up 3 runners, as described in SDF:
     * The primary runner
     * A secondary runner (`SR1`) with `L1` loaded, together with `R1` and `R2` -
       represented by the bright green outline.